jgourassas/mcodes_prep/README.md

-## Mcodes_prep is a CLI application that  transforms ICD-10-CM and ICD-10-PCS xml files to Postgres Tables
+## Mcodes_prep is a CLI application (No web) that  transforms ICD-10-CM and ICD-10-PCS xml files to Postgres Tables

-### After Transformation you can search The Postgresql tables  in a Terminal
+### After Transformation you can search in a Terminal for a Disease Code, an Operation and for a disease synonym

 ### Setup